lizihanl/MusicPlayer/README.md

-You are hired to design a music player app.
-This app is expected to do the following:
+This is a music player app that is expected to do the following:
 -	Create a playlist,
 -	Display the playlist created.
 -	Search the playlist in both directions.